 - (1) Represents 12 months' base salary in effect on the Termination Date plus the amount of health insurance premiums for the executive, his spouse and immediate family for 12 months (at premiums in effect on the Termination Date) payable in accordance with normal payroll practices.
-Since the executive must be employed on the bonus payment date (February 2016 in order to receive earned but unpaid 2015 bonus, in the event of termination on December 31, 2015, 2015 bonus would have been forfeited and, therefore, is excluded.
-See Non-Equity Incentive Plan Compensation in the Summary Compensation Table above for these bonus amounts. - (2) Represents (x) the fair market value using the closing price of our Common Stock on December 31, 2015, or \$90.70 (the "Year End Price") of unvested PSUs that would have vested within 12 months following the Termination Date, plus (y) the spread between the Year End Price and the exercise price of all in-the-money SARs that would have vested within 12 months following the Termination Date, multiplied by the number of such SARs.
+Also includes 2017 bonus that was certified for payment by the Compensation Committee prior to yearend. - (2) Represents (x) the fair market value using the Year End Price (\$123.15) of (i) unvested PSUs awarded prior to 2015 that would have vested within 12 months following the Termination Date, and (ii) 100% of unvested PSUs awarded in 2015, 2016 and 2017, plus (y) the spread between the Year End Price and the exercise price of (i) all in-the-money SARs awarded prior to 2015 that would have vested within 12 months following the Termination Date, and (ii) 100% of all in-the money unvested SARs awarded in 2015, 2016 and 2017, multiplied by the number of such SARs, in the event of death or disability, plus (z) the fair market value using the Year End Price of (i) unvested RSUs awarded prior to 2015 that would have vested within 12 months following the Termination Date, and (ii) 100% of unvested RSUs awarded in 2015, 2016 and 2017.
+2017 PSUs are adjusted based upon applicable performance metrics.
 Messrs.
-Safian, Dawkins and Waern were not eligible for retirement benefits on December 31, 2015. - (3) Represents (x) the fair market value using the Year End Price of all unvested PSUs on the Termination Date (at target in the case of unadjusted 2015 PSUs), plus (y) the spread between the Year End Price and the exercise price of all in-the-money unvested SARs on the Termination Date, multiplied by the number of such SARs.
+Safian, Dawkins, McVeigh and Sondergaard were not eligible for retirement benefits on December 31, 2017 and would have forfeited all unvested equity had they retired on the Termination Date. - (3) Represents (x) the fair market value using the Year End Price of all unvested PSUs and RSUs on the Termination Date (at target in the case of unadjusted 2017 PSUs), plus (y) the spread between the Year End Price and the exercise price of all in-the-money unvested SARs on the Termination Date, multiplied by the number of such SARs.